Workshops

 It was from 2:00-4:00 pm at the Eli Whitney Museum, Water Center program room in Hamden.
 Each artist brought 3 pieces, varying in theme and medium.
 Eileen Eder's experienced eye helped to examine each piece for value, harmony, focal points and color temperature relationships.
 Through this focus Eileen suggested how each artist could improve their piece.

-On Saturday, November 12, HAL held a critique, from 1:00-3:30 pm at the Veteran’s Memorial Hall at Brooksvale Park in Hamden.
+On Saturday, November 12, 2022 HAL sponsored a critique, from 1:00-3:30 pm at the Veteran’s Memorial Hall at Brooksvale Park in Hamden.
 Sandra Wakeen, our October presenter, critiqued works from 13 artists.

 The Hamden Art League in cooperation with the Hamden Library offered "Improvisational Fabric and Paper Collage workshop with Ed Johnetta Miller" at Miller Library on Saturday, September 24, 2022.
 Attended by 19 from the community it was a smashing success.